blended-zio/blended-zio-site/content/docs/blended_usecases.md

 ### Certificate provisioning

-Each _container_ has potential services cummunicating via network sockets - especially JMS or HTTP server components. _Blended_ shall provide a general SSL Context Layer that all components requiring SSL supoport shall use.
-The SSL Context Layer shall be capable of retrieving a server SSL certificate, maintain it and configure the SSL Context to use the obtained certificate as servser side certificate.
+Each _container_ has potential services communicating via network sockets - especially JMS or HTTP server components. _Blended_ shall provide a general SSL Context Layer that all components requiring SSL support shall use.
+The SSL Context Layer shall be capable of retrieving a server SSL certificate, maintain it and configure the SSL Context to use the obtained certificate as server side certificate.

 The first implementations of the certificate provisioning shall be for self signed certificates and certificates obtained from a [SCEP](https://en.wikipedia.org/wiki/Simple_Certificate_Enrollment_Protocol) capable server.